Theatre for the next generation.

 Ohana Arts plans to make its new works available to schools, community theaters, and other nonprofit performing arts organizations nationally and internationally to further our mission of cultivating peace through the arts, and providing opportunities for underrepresented groups to have their stories told around the world.

-This season, we are thrilled to announce auditions Honolulu area for the Honolulu-Los Angeles-Hiroshima, tri-city tour (and JAPAN PREMIERE) of "Peace On Your Wings" in 2023.
+This season, we are thrilled to announce auditions in the Honolulu area for a state-wide tour of "Peace On Your Wings", as well as Fall and Spring Classes!

 "PEACE ON YOUR WINGS"